It’s not too often that precious metals take center stage in world news, but we are thrilled to contribute our expert commentary when it does!

-According to a 1996 Treasury law, the U.S. Mint may produce platinum bullion coins in any denomination, unlike gold or silver coins, which are restricted to denominations between $50 and $1.
+According to a 1996 Treasury law, the U.S. Mint may produce platinum bullion coins in any denomination.
+The law, however, restricts the production of gold or silver coins to denominations between $50 and $1.

 The U.S. Mint already produces a one-ounce Platinum Eagle coin and has no shortage of platinum blanks in stock, Axios reports.

 And because the value of the U.S. Mint’s platinum is not counted when calculating the federal budget, a loophole exists that allows it to be used to balance the budget.